andyborrell/pygamezero_bird/docs/source/part2.rst

 Flying forwards
 ---------------

+So now that we have the pipes, let's get them moving.

   Note: Smoke and Mirrors

-  You might be thinking "doesn't the player fly forward and the walls stay still?"
+  You might be thinking "doesn't the player fly forward and the pipes stay still?"

   If you thought that, then the game fooled you.
-Its a good trick.
+It's a good trick.
 It looks like the player is moving forward.
 But in reality, the player stays still and everything else moves backwards.

 So let's make the pipes move.
 Just as we did with our bird we can add a speed variable to the pipes and use this to move them.
 We want these first two lines of code to run once when we run the program, so they need to go at the end of your code: